-The name refers to an ancient stretch of land that stretched along the Mediterranean Sea and parts of today's two states Lebanon and Syria included.
+Term for an ancient stretch of land that stretched as a coastal strip on the Mediterranean and parts of today's two states Lebanon and Syria included.
 The Semitic people of the Phoenicians (also Phoenicians or Phoenicians) immigrated here towards the end of the 3rd millennium.
-In the Bible is the area of the Israelites described as "land of the red purple" (Greek Phoinike = purple) because of the purple snail secretions used there for the coloration of textiles.
-In the Bible, the inhabitants are referred to as Canaanites or the name of their cities, especially as Sidonites.
-The Phoenicians settled in North Africa (Carthage) were called Punier by the Romans.
-Phenicia was never a political entity, but consisted of several city-states.
-Significant were Arados (Arwad), Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda), Tripoli (Tarãbulus), Tyros (Sur) and Ugurit (Latakia).
-Until 1200 BC BC, the Phoenicians were under cultural and political influence Egypt, then the two cities Sidon and Tyros gained a dominant position.
+In the Bible is the area of the Israelites described as the "land of red purple" (Greek: Phoinike = purple) because of the purple snail secretion used there for dyeing textiles.
+In the Bible, the inhabitants are called Canaanites or by the name of their cities, especially Sidonites.
+The Phoenicians who settled in North Africa (Carthage) were called Punier by the Romans.
+But Phenicia was never a political unit, but consisted of several city-states.
+Arados (Arwad), Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda), Tripoli (Tarãbulus), Tyros (Sur) and Ugurit (Latakia).
+Until 1200 BC The Phoenicians were under cultural and political influence Egypt Then the two cities of Sidon and Tire won a dominant position.

-It is noteworthy that the Phoenicians in the 15th century BC.
-Developed the first verifiable alphabet, which consisted of only 29 phonograms, as well as in the 2nd century BC.
-The Blowpipe (Glassblowing) invented.
-Both were later adopted by the Greeks.
+It is worth noting that the Phoenicians in the 15th century BC The first verifiable alphabet, consisting of only 29 phonetic signs, was developed as well as in the 2nd century BC.
+BC the Blowpipe (Glass blowing) invented.
+Both were later taken over by the Greeks.
 They were among the most important winegrowing peoples in the antiquity, They grew their vines on rocky ground and already mastered extensive viticulture techniques in the 2nd millennium BC.
-From cider, they made an acid, vinegar-like drink, which they called Shekar.
+They made an acidic, vinegar-like drink from cider, which they called Shekar.
 Due to the geographical location, the Phoenicians were a seafaring people.
-As courageous navigators and able merchants, they became the dominant seafaring and trading people in the Mediterranean.
-There are trips beyond the strait of Gibraltar and into the Atlantic to the British Isles.
-They established bases, colonies and trade branches, so in many coasts and on islands in the Mediterranean Albania.
+As brave seafarers and efficient merchants, they became the dominant seafaring and trading people in the Mediterranean.
+There are trips across the Strait of Gibraltar and into the Atlantic to the British Isles.
+They founded bases, colonies and commercial branches on many coasts and on islands in the Mediterranean Sea, so in Albania.
 Balearic Islands (especially Mallorca), Canary Islands.
 Corsica.
 Malta.
 Morocco.
 Portugal.
 Rhodes.
 Sicily and Spain,

-The largest Phoenician colony was the ancient one Carthage in today Tunisia, which dated from the city-state Tyros 814. v.
-Was founded in the 3rd century BC.
-Here they planted blooming vineyards.
-The around 500 v.
-Chr.
-BC living Carthaginians Mago described the wine practices of the Phoenicians.
-They brought their winemaking techniques and vines to the countries they inhabited.
-Among other things, they should Nuragus and Zibibbo ( Muscat d'Alexandrie ) have brought to Sicily.
+The largest Phoenician colony was the ancient one Carthage in today Tunisia developed by the city-state of Tire in 814 BC BC was founded.
+Here they planted flowering vineyards.
+The around 500 BC BC Carthaginians living Mago described the wine practices of the Phoenicians.
+They brought their viticulture techniques and vines to the countries they colonized.
+Among other things, they should Nuragus and Zibibbo ( Muscat d'Alexandrie ) brought to Sicily.
 In addition to the Greeks, they significantly influenced European viticulture.
-In the 8th century they lost the naval rule in the eastern Mediterranean to the Greeks, Then the Phoenicians came under tributary influence from Assyria, But even after subsequent Persian rule Phoenician cities remained major trading centers.
-An independent culture existed until 322 BC.
-When Alexander the Great (356-323 BC) conquered Tyros.
+In the 8th century they lost control of the sea in the eastern Mediterranean Greeks, Then the Phoenicians came under tributary influence from Assyria, But even after the subsequent Persian rule, Phoenician cities remained important trading centers.
+There was an independent culture until 322 BC.
+BC when Alexander the Great (356-323 BC) conquered Tire.
 After that, Phenicia came under Syrian rule and became meaningless.